lowepowerlab/lab_handbook/onboarding.md

 You are *required to read* and then **sign the documentation form** in the "Safety Binder".
 * Injury and Illness Prevention Program (IIPP)
 * Emergency Action Plan (EAP)
+* SOPs (Standard operating procedures) when working with specific chemicals with Hazards.

 **Lab-Specific Safety Training**.
 Before experiments begin in the lab, you'll need to go through the initial safety training with the lab's safety coordinator (As of Jan 2021, Nathalie Aoun)